ShaneKelly89/IrisDataSet-Project/README.md

 Below is a scatter plot of the data for sepal length and petal width
 ![](scatterplots/sepLpetWscatter.png)

-As can be seen, there appears to be a low positive correlation betwenn Sepal Length and Petal Width.
+As can be seen, there appears to be a low positive correlation between Sepal Length and Petal Width.
 ### Sepal Width and Petal Length
 Below is a scatter plot of the data for sepal width and petal length
 ![](scatterplots/sepWpetLscatter.png)

-As can be seen, there appears to be no correlation between Sepal Width and Petal Length
+As can be seen, there appears to be no significant correlation between Sepal Width and Petal Length
 ### Sepal Width and Petal Width
 Below is a scatter plot of the data for sepal width and petal width
 ![](scatterplots/sepWpetWscatter.png)

-As can be seen, there appears to be no correlation between Sepal Length and Petal Lenght
+As can be seen, there appears to be no significant correlation between Sepal Length and Petal Lenght
 ### Petal Length and Petal Width
 Below is a scatter plot of the data for petal length and petal width
 ![](scatterplots/petLpetWscatter.png)